 Yes.
 If all graduation requirements are met, students will receive a Hamilton Virtual diploma.
 Students also have the opportunity to meet all Hamilton High School requirements and receive a Hamilton High School diploma.

 What if my learner needs help with their classes?

-The Virtual School computer lab will be have drop in hours available and a mentor teacher available.
+The Virtual School computer lab has drop in hours with a mentor teacher available to help.